adeabujade/Company-Topology/README.md

 </p>
 <p>
-<h2>4.
+<h2>3.
 Device Settings</h2>

 Basic device settings will be configured on all routers and switches:

 -Hostnames for identification.

+  a.By using hostname configuration

 -Console and enable passwords for secure access.

+  a.By using username admin password 7 configuration

 -Banner messages for unauthorized access warnings.

--ip domain-lookup will be disabled to prevent DNS resolution delays.
+  a.No Unauthorized Access will be displayed on all router and switches if attempted to login

 </p>
 <br /></p>